Quest for optimal quantum resetting: protocols for a particle on a chain: Results

-In this section, we present the results for the protocol adaptive MPR with $p_I=0.6$ and $p_F=0.5$.
+In this section, we present the results for the adaptive two-stage MPR protocol with $p_I=0.6$ and $p_F=0.5$.
+Given $p_F$ is chosen to be $0.5$, the peak position or the mean of $j^*$ distribution will not change with $R$ for $R>R_c$; however, the location of the peak will depend on the choice of $R_c$.
+One would expect that if we could choose $R_c$ such that the peak/mean of the $P(j*)$ remains near the detector site $\delta$, that will enhance the possibility of detection more.
+Hence, in our calculations, we use,

+where, $[]$ denotes the nearest integer, e.g. $[5.873]=6$ and $[5.173]=5$.
+Note that in the subsequent section, we have also considered the scenario where we have chosen $p_I$ and $R_c$ randomly.
 Inset of Fig.~\ref{fig:assym} clearly shows that the survival probability($S^r_n$) is approaching zero with increasing $n$.
 So, in this case, as $P^r_{det}(n)$ approaches one with increasing $n$, one can also expect complete detection.
 Figure.~\ref{fig:assym} (main panel) shows the probability distribution $P(j^*)$.
 The results are for $r=7$, and the $R_c$ is chosen according to Eq.~\eqref{Rc eqn}.
 Figure.~\ref{fig:assym} shows that for $R \leq R_c$ mean $\langle j^*_R \rangle$ of the distribution $P(j^*)$ is shifting towards right obeying Eq.~\eqref{variance}, for $R>R_c$ mean does not shift anymore.
 The dashed lines in Fig.~\ref{fig:assym} represent the shifting of the $\langle j^*_R \rangle$ towards the right.
 Because of this particular choice of $R_c$, $\langle j^*_R \rangle$ gets fixed very close to the detector (represented by the black solid line in Fig.~\ref{fig:assym}), and with increasing $R$, the variance increases but the mean does not move any further.

-For the protocol MPR with $p=1/2$ and adaptive MPR, the main commonality is that in both cases, the mean of the distribution $P(j^*)$ does not move indefinitely with increasing $R$.
+For the MPR protocol with $p=1/2$ and two-stage adaptive MPR, the main commonality is that in both cases, the mean of the distribution $P(j^*)$ does not move indefinitely with increasing $R$.
 However, while in the former protocol, the mean is fixed at its initial position, in the case of the latter, it gets fixed at a site in the neighborhood of the detector site $\delta$ (sometimes even at the $\delta$ site as well).
-Hence, we predict that the protocol adaptive MPR is much more efficient in improving the efficiency of the search process.
+Hence, we predict that the adaptive two-stage MPR protocol is much more efficient in improving the efficiency of the search process.